Nobuaki9336/Configure-Network-Devices-with-Ansible/README.md

-# Cisco Network Configuration Automation with Ansible
+# Network Configuration Automation with Ansible

 This repository demonstrates how to orchestrate and automate Cisco IOS-XE network devices using **Ansible Playbooks**.
 It showcases structured configuration management across different device groups (CPE and Core), focusing on Access Control Lists (ACLs), dynamic interface provisioning, and global SNMP settings.